hapax/hapax.github.io/assets/chuzenji.md

 is unsure, shuffles behind a curtain to then re-emerge and face me with exaggerated formality over the counter.
-Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack.
+Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack and pretzels.
 As I am leaving, a toddler appears all by himself on the counter, smiling hugely, and hands me a set of random keys.
 The woman dashes out from some other darkened corridor to retrieve